 Your bank has made a number of obligations to you:

 Banking and financial services regulation and voluntary codes of conduct are in place to protect consumers.

 Bank customers should be aware of their rights and responsibilities when they are conducting bank transactions.

 If you’re not happy with a bank product or service, your first step is to contact your bank to tell them about your problem.
-If you don’t think the bank has resolved your problem to your satisfaction, then you can make a complaint to the Financial Services Ombudsman.
+If you don’t think the bank has resolved your problem to your satisfaction, then you can make a complaint to the Financial Ombudsman Service.

 Code of Banking Practice

 The Code is a voluntary code that sets out standards of disclosure and conduct which subscribing banks agree to observe when dealing with their customers.
-For a copy of the Code telephone us on freecall 1800 009 180 and we will send you a hard copy in the mail.
+For a copy of the Code freecall 1800 009 180 and we will send you a hard copy in the mail.

 Don’t worry if you have forgotten about the existence of a bank account – banks keep account records so that the money can be tracked down and returned to you at any time.

 Commonwealth Government legislation (Section 69 of the Banking Act 1959) governs unclaimed monies.
 Currently banks are required by law to transfer accounts with a balance of $500 or more that have not had a customer initiated deposit or withdrawal for the last seven years to Commonwealth Treasury.
 The law states the transfer must occur.
 However, the bank will always try to make contact with you before they send your funds to Commonwealth Treasury.